The Association of College and University Biology Educators focuses on professional development for college and university biology teachers.

 Our members include junior faculty as well as faculty nearing retirement.
 We are part time faculty, full time faculty, tenured or tenure track faculty, graduate students, post-docs, support staff, and administrators.
 Although we may have a specific job title, most of us have multitdinous responsibilities and passions.
 Besides teaching, we have active research labs, do advising, be department chairs, and provide community outreach.

 The mission of ACUBE is to provide professional development in the realm of teaching, research, advising, and scholarship.
+We achieve this through our Member’s Only Portal (currently unavailable), our peer-reviewed publication Bioscene, and our Annual Meeting.
+Overall, members of ACUBE find each other to be one of the most valuable academic assets they have.

 Members of ACUBE share ideas and address the unique challenges of balancing teaching, research, advising, administration, and service.